holtgrewe/tracdox/trac-sphinx/source/Tutorial/SimpleRnaSeq.rst

    Hint
      .. container:: foldable

-        You can assume that all genes are children of the root node, i.e. create an :dox:`AnnotationTreeIterator AnnotationTree Iterator`, [:dox:`AnnotationTreeIterator#goDown" go down` to the first gene and :dox:`AnnotationTreeIterator#goRight go right` to visit all other genes.
+        You can assume that all genes are children of the root node, i.e. create an :dox:`AnnotationTreeIterator AnnotationTree Iterator`, [:dox:`AnnotationTreeIterator#goDown go down` to the first gene and :dox:`AnnotationTreeIterator#goRight go right` to visit all other genes.
         Use :dox:`AnnotationTreeIterator#getAnnotation getAnnotation` to access the gene annotation and :dox:`IteratorAssociatedTypesConcept#value value` to get the annotation id.

      .. container:: foldable